 09 of 10

 Seabird Sanctuary and Turnbull Studio and Sculpture Garden

 As you leave Kahakuloa Head, the road moves further inland.
-You'll see rolling hills on your left and right with numerous cattle grazing, The road here makes some tight hair-pin turns, so drive carefully.
-Keep a eye out to the left and you'll find a spot where you can see Mokeehia Island off of Hakuhee Point.
+You'll see rolling hills on your left and right with numerous cattle grazing, The road here makes some tight hairpin turns, so drive carefully.
+Keep an eye out to the left and you'll find a spot where you can see Mokeehia Island off of Hakuhee Point.
 This island is a seabird sanctuary.
 You'll need an excellent pair of binoculars to see any birds, however.

 You'll also start to see more houses along the highway.
-Just after the 10 mile marker you'll pass the Turnbull Studio and Sculpture Garden on the left.
+Just after the 10-mile marker, you'll pass the Turnbull Studio and Sculpture Garden on the left.
 You can't miss this since there is a huge gate over the entrance and large bronze and wood artwork and statues in the lawn which are visible from the highway.
 It features the work of Bruce, Christine and Steve Turnbull as well as other local artists.

 10 of 10